 There are a number of valves/actuators that require calibration and that can be stroked.
 The procedure is the same for all valves.

 Calibration

-The valve system can be calibrated in the Service Mode using the MicroPanel two-line display, while monitoring is done on the HMI.
-This procedure needs to be performed for each of the actuator channels.
+The valve system is to be calibrated and monitored from the HMI.
+This procedure needs to be performed for each of the actuator channels that apply to the turbine being tested.